MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 1. Picks the next UI flow when each run completes.

 >[!NOTE]
->These orchestration rules apply to both UI flows that are scheduled by the same user or by different users on the same device.
+>These orchestration rules apply to UI flow runs that are scheduled by any user scheduled by different users on the same device.

 >[!IMPORTANT]
 >If there are too many UI flows in the execution queue a timeout might occur.
 >UI flow runs will fail if they don’t run within 30 minutes after being triggered.

 ## Load balance requests across gateways in a cluster

-You can choose to let UI Flow runs be distributed evenly across gateways in a cluster.
-By default, the selection of a gateway during load balancing is random.
+You can choose to let UI flow runs to be distributed evenly across gateways in a cluster.
+By default, the the selection of a gateway during load balancing is random.

-To create a gateway cluster follow the steps outline in this documentation: [Add another gateway to create a cluster](https://docs.microsoft.com/data-integration/gateway/service-gateway-install#add-another-gateway-to-create-a-cluster)
+To create a gateway cluster follow [these steps to add another gateway to create a cluster](https://docs.microsoft.com/data-integration/gateway/service-gateway-install#add-another-gateway-to-create-a-cluster)

 >[!NOTE]
 >Offline gateway members within a cluster will negatively impact performance.
-These members should either be removed or disabled.
+Disable or remove these members.

-To provide load balancing from the Power Automate Gateway details page, navigate to Data -> Gateways and select your gateway cluster.
+To provide load balancing from the Power Automate gateway details page, navigate to **Data** -> **Gateways**, and then select your gateway cluster.

 In the gateway details page, toggle Run on all gateways in cluster.
-This will distribute UI Flows runs on all the gateways within that cluster.
+This will distribute the UI flows runs on all the gateways within that cluster.

    ![Distribute UI Flow run on gateway cluster](../media/run-ui-flow/gw_cluster.png "Distribute UI Flow run on gateway cluster")

 >[!IMPORTANT]
->If you are using local windows accounts, all machines in the cluster must have the same local account with the same password, those are the credentials you should use when creating the UI Flow connection.
+>If you are using local Windows accounts, all machines in the cluster must have the same local account with the same password.
+Use these credentials when you create the UI flow connection.
->If you are using AD or Azure AD joined machines, make sure the user account you will be using in the UI Flow connection can access
->all machines in the cluster.
+>If you are using Active Directory or Azure AD joined machines, confirm that the user account you will be use in the UI flow connection can access all machines in the cluster.

 ## Best practices to avoid timeouts and distribute load across machines

-If you plan to run multiple UI Flows, there are a set of strategies you can adopt to distribute load and ensure that all your UI Flows run successfully without overloading the target machine(s) or running into timeouts because of multiple UI Flow running at the same time.
+If you plan to run multiple UI flows, there are a set of strategies you can adopt to distribute load and ensure that all your UI flows run successfully without overloading the target machine(s) or running into timeouts because multiple UI flows are running at the same time.
 You can either:

-1. Plan your UI Flows to run on different times of the day, thus spreading your load over time.
-This works best if you have a single or a limited set of machines that can execute workloads and you can control the triggers that launch you UI Flows (e.g. scheduled Flows).
+1. Plan your UI flows to run on different times of the day, thus spreading your load over time.
+This works best if you have a single or a limited set of machines that can execute workloads and you can control the triggers that launch you UI flows (e.g. scheduled flows).
-2. Create clusters of machines that can run UI Flows on machines with identical configurations, in parallel.
+2. Create clusters of machines that can run UI flows on machines with identical configurations, in parallel.
 3. Create multiple Flows that each use a separate connection to target different machines.

-By Following one of the above strategies, you will avoid having UI Flows competing for execution on the same machine and in some cases failing as they reach their timeouts.
+By following one of the above strategies, you will avoid having UI flows competing for execution on the same machine and in some cases failing as they reach their timeouts.

 >[!NOTE]
->If you are running UI Flows in unattended mode, you will need to anticipate the number of UI flows your organization plans to run in parallel to purchase the right amount of Unattended Add-ons.
+>If you are running UI flows in unattended mode, you will need to anticipate the number of UI flows your organization plans to run in parallel to purchase the right amount of Unattended Add-ons.

 ## Rerun failed UI flows